5 Content Marketing Mistakes Small Businesses Can’t Afford

 Mistake #4: Ignoring Key Content Performance Metrics

-Many small businesses pour time and energy into creating content without ever checking if it’s working.
+Many small businesses pour time and energy into producing materials without ever checking if they’re working.
 This content marketing mistake is like driving with your eyes closed.
 You might be moving, but you have no idea if you’re heading in the right direction.

-Without measuring your content’s performance, you can’t identify what resonates with your audience.
+Without measuring the performance of your materials, you can’t identify what resonates with your audience.
 This leaves you repeating ineffective tactics while missing opportunities to amplify what works.

 How do you solve it?
 Here’s how: